Male standing up against timeline wall

 Risk and Financial Advisory, Master of Science

-The Master of Science (MS) in Risk and Financial Advisory prepares students who have career interests in internal audit, information technology audit, and business consulting and advisory.
+The Master of Science (MS) in Risk and Financial Advisory prepares students with career interests in internal audit, information technology audit, fraud examination, and business consulting and advisory.

 Apply Request Info Plan your Visit